Sections of Billings, Montana: Heights

 The Heights is northeast of the Rimrocks from Downtown.
 It is bordered by the Yellowstone River on the east, across which it is connected to Lockwood by the Billings Bypass.
-The Heights began as a populated area within Yellowstone County before it was annexed into Billings in the 1980s.
+Because of its geographic separation from the rest of the city, the Heights is a distinct suburban neighborhood with its own community identity.

+The east side of the Heights was historically called the Billings Bench, with farmland irrigated by the Billings Bench Water Association Canal.
+The transition from farmland to suburbs began after World War II ended, when returning veterans and their families were drawn to the affordable land in the area.
+The Heights was annexed into Billings in the 1980s.

 Businesses are primarily clustered along Main Street/U.S. Route 87.
 Skyview High School, Centennial Ice Arena, and Lake Elmo State Park are located in this neighborhood.

-The east side of the Heights was historically called the Billings Bench, with farmland irrigated by the Billings Bench Water Association Canal.

 Suburbs

 Lockwood is a Billings suburb outside the city limits.
 It is located across the Yellowstone River east of MetraPark and the Heights.
 The population was 7,195 at the 2020 census.
 Lockwood is the location of the Billings Refinery (Par Pacific).

 Other census-designated places considered Billings suburbs include Huntley and Shepherd.